California's SB-317 - What It Means For You

-A couple of the most notable chemicals that the bill bans is formaldehyde and bronopol.
-As you may already know if you've read some of our other blogs, RV holding tank treatments that use formaldehyde and bronopol will kill beneficial bacteria in septic systems.
-When this occurs, the system fails to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
+A couple of the most notable chemicals that the bill bans are formaldehyde and bronopol.
+As you may already know if you've read some of our other blogs, RV holding tank treatments that use formaldehyde and bronopol will kill beneficial bacteria in RV black tanks and septic systems.
+When this occurs, a holding tank system will fail to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
 SB-317 seeks to keep this from happening.

 Chemicals that CA SB-317 bill bans:

-Not only does California’s SB-317 bill ban the use of these chemicals in RV holding tank treatments, but it also addresses the issue at its source, banning companies from including these chemicals in RV holding tank treatments for sale within the state of California.
+Not only does California’s SB-317 bill ban the use of these chemicals in RV holding tank treatments, it also addresses the issue at its source, banning companies from including these chemicals in RV holding tank treatments that can be sold within the state of California.

-If you would like to read California’s SB-317 bill for yourself, touch or click here.
+If you would like to read California’s SB-317 bill for yourself, click here.

-In addition to not using products with these chemicals, there are other things you’ll need to make sure you do in order to be in compliance with SB-317.
-Specifically, the bill states the following: “Under the act, persons discharging waste are required to file with the appropriate regional board a report of the discharge and the discharge is subject to waste discharge requirements prescribed by that regional board.”
+In addition to not using products containing banned chemicals, there are other things you’ll need to make sure you do as a campground in order to be in compliance with SB-317.
+The bill states, “Under the act, persons discharging waste are required to file with the appropriate regional board a report of the discharge and the discharge is subject to waste discharge requirements prescribed by that regional board.”
 In other words, if you are a campsite, travel center, RV park etc. with RV dump stations onsite, you’ll need to file a report with the appropriate authorities.
 We recommend that you check with your local authorities, a full link to California SB-317 rules can be found here.